Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/Sentinel-BruteForce-Investigation/README.md

 - Brute-force pattern confirmed: repeated NTLM authentication attempts within one minute.
 - Main targets: `\ADMINISTRATOR`, `\admin`, `\administrator`.
 - Affected hosts: `SOC-FW-RDP`, `SHIR-Hive`.
-- No successful logons observed (4624).
+- No successful logons (4624) observed.
-- Evidence points to automated password spraying or brute-force activity.

 ---

 ## Outcome
-- Confirmed the ability to detect and document brute-force behaviour in Sentinel.
+- Demonstrated ability to detect, analyse and report brute-force activity in Sentinel.
-- Built a working analytics rule that creates incidents automatically.
-- Produced a reusable dashboard and KQL set for similar investigations.
+- Created a clear report and supporting evidence screenshots for my portfolio.
+- Gained hands on experience with the early stages of Sentinel in the the Defender portal.

 ---